 You can also use your values to guide the process of change.
 Effective communication, clarity, and openness to feedback might tie directly to your company identity.
 Embrace those aspects and you should find that there is little to no negative impact to your agency’s culture.

-One important factor is to ensure your remote workers and freelancers are as engaged as your on-site employees.
+Ensure your remote workers and freelancers are as engaged as your on-site employees.
 Remote employees who aren’t kept in the loop by managers are more likely to feel disengaged.
-This could be highly detrimental to a positive company culture.
-This is particularly true if you’re aiming for a network-style structure.
+This disengagement can be highly detrimental to company culture, especially if you aim for a network-style structure.

 Use effective tools and collaboration software to ensure every member of staff is kept informed, no matter their location.